 The procedures for lifting licence conditions and being released from FINMA supervision are outlined below for each type of licence.

-The general meeting of shareholders must amend the articles of association to the effect that the company’s purpose no longer includes any activity that requires a licence under the Banking Act or the Stock Exchange Act and the term "bank" or "securities dealer" no longer appears in the company name.
+The general meeting of shareholders must amend the articles of association to the effect that the company’s purpose no longer includes any activity that requires a licence under the Banking Act or the Financial Institutions Act and the term "bank" or "securities firm" no longer appears in the company name.
 The organisational and business regulations must also be amended accordingly.

-In principle, therefore, the institution is no longer allowed to engage in any banking or securities trading activity.
+In principle, therefore, the institution is no longer allowed to engage in any activity as a bank or securities firm.
 Only transactions that serve to reduce positions in order to end the activity that requires a licence are allowed.
-This means that the institution remains subject to the Banking Act / Stock Exchange Act until formally released from prudential supervision and must in principle continue to comply with all of the regulatory requirements.
+This means that the institution remains subject to the Banking Act / Financial Institutions Act until formally released from prudential supervision and must in principle continue to comply with all of the regulatory requirements.

 As with voluntary liquidation, creditor protection must be guaranteed: